Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 PipDrawOrder=1  ; integer, the order the pips are drawn in.
 Less is earlier.
 ```

-- Additionally, buildings now show their storage with the proper pips, instead of showing pip 1 for all tiberiums
+- Additionally, buildings now show their storage with the proper pips, instead of showing pip 1 for all tiberiums.
 - The pip used to diplay weeds can now also be customized.

 In `RULES.INI`: